The Aged Care On-Site Pharmacist Program supports safer, more appropriate and more person-centred medication use in residential aged care homes.

 The initiative was introduced on 1 July 2024 as a key recommendation of the Royal Commission into Aged Care Quality and Safety.

-- Improve medication use and safety, including the safe use of high-risk medications
+- improve medication safety, including safer use of high-risk and complex medicines

 What are the eligibility requirements?